kc1212/lsm-hs/README.md

 `imemtable.log` is deleted upon completion.

 If `memtable.log` exists, that implies the database did not shut down correctly and data in C0 was not written to C1.
-In this case we do the same thing - read `memtable.log` and then merge it with C1.
+In this case we do the same thing - read `memtable.log`, merge it with C1 and finally delete `memtable.log`.

 `imemtable.log` file should be recovered first, because the recovery should be done in the order of transaction history.

 Note that the recovery is done in foreground, and must not modify any log files.